 Mobile, display, video, native, and search ads are all within Media.net’s toolkit, and its relationships with top-tier publishers make it attractive for brands that invest in top-tier content creation.
 However, this also means that Media.net’s standards are high, and brands can have their ads denied for various reasons.

 Ideal for ecommerce brands of all sizes, AdRoll provides a full suite of campaign creation tools and multichannel analytics, with accurate attribution modeling and a huge list of integrations.
 AdRoll’s automation capabilities make it easy to create campaigns and monitor them without getting involved in the details of retargeting.
 It’s also the only option on this list that offers display, social, native, and contextual ads all on the same digital marketing platform, so brands can easily manage, track, and optimize their ad campaigns across different channels with ease.
 Talk about saving time and making more informed decisions!

 AdRoll is also popular for the high degree of personalization it gives brands.
 In a world where personalization is the most critical factor in the level of impact that an ad has on consumers, there’s nothing more vital than crafting campaigns that speak directly to customers’ needs and interests.
 You can use these customization tools in tandem with AdRoll’s budgeting functionality to ensure you’re maximizing the ROI of your campaigns.

 AdRoll’s Cross-Channel Performance Dashboard, a robust analytics and reporting tool, makes tracking cross-channel campaigns easy

-- A wide array of templates provide great-looking ads without investing a ton of time in the creation
+A wide array of out-of-the-box templates provide great-looking ads without investing a ton of time in the creation

 The Right One Is Out There